 For fruit trees, there are three basic types of tree structure.

-Confused?
-Check out these diagrams.
+Check out the diagrams below for the two most commonly used shapes.
 If you’re a visual person like me they probably make a lot more sense than my descriptions.

 So, what form do I use?

 We prune our peaches and plums with an open center form.
 This form is good for most stone fruits and encourages more air flow at the center of the tree.
 This is good because in our humid climate disease and rot can quickly take over young trees.

 For our pears, I use the modified leader form.
 This is probably the most common form for pruning trees and is recommended by our local extension service for apples and pears.
 We have tried apples with little to no luck in our orchard so I can only personally recommend this for pears.